 Read it, memorize it, tattoo it on your wrist!
 DO NOT FORGET THE GDP FORMULA!
 When reading GDP reports, take note of the components that have increased/decreased the most, as the central banks are likely to keep close tabs on them, too.
 GDP is usually measured on a quarterly basis, though you can also see monthly, annual (comparing against the same period of the previous year), and in the case of the U.K., three-month (comparing months 2+3+4 against months 1+2+3) figures.

-Labor participation rate: The number of workers in the work force who are either employed or are actively looking for work.
-Participation rate goes down when workers are disheartened over their job prospects.
+Labor participation rate: The number of workers in the workforce who are either employed or are actively looking for work.
+The participation rate goes down when workers are disheartened over their job prospects.

 Jobless claims: The number of individuals seeking unemployment benefits.
 The U.S. measures the initial claimants on a weekly basis, while the U.K. counts them on a monthly basis.

-Inflation is the increase of overall prices of goods and services over a period of time.
+Inflation is the increase in the overall prices of goods and services over a period of time.
 Central banks constantly try to influence inflation, as it affects the value of their local currencies.

 For example, high inflation means that businesses would need less money to pay their lenders but that consumers also would need more of their local currencies to buy the same set of goods and services.
 Meanwhile, consistently low inflation limits wages and investment outlook and could stunt overall economic growth.

 Inflation rate: The rate of inflation.
 Usually measured on a monthly basis and often compared to the same period in the previous year.
 Core inflation measures prices without the impact of volatile items such as seasonal food and oil prices.

 Consumer price index (CPI): The most common measure of inflation.
 It’s basically the weighted average of a set basket of goods and services, usually measured on a monthly basis.